DareData/lp-foundations/assignments/assignment_3/README.md

 # Assignment 3: Testing

 Assignment 3 is about testing.

-We currently have a single integration test, but that test is very dangerous: it deletes any resulting files - including the one the normal usage of module would create.
+We currently have a single integration test, but that test is very dangerous: it deletes any files created by the application - including ones resulting from its normal usage.
 Ideally, we would either not have our tests change actual data and not depend on connectivity in order to work, or have a database made specifically for testing.

 > Don't forget to create a branch for this assignment.

 ## 1- Fixtures and Mocks

 1. Create a fixture based on the `life_expectancy\data\eu_life_expectancy_raw.tsv` data.
 It can be a sample, so that our tests are faster, but then replace the `life_expectancy\tests\fixtures\pt_life_expectancy_expected.csv` with the new expected data.
 Make the tests consume this fixture instead of the actual data.
-This way, assuming a scenario where the data comes from a database, we don't need access to it in order to run the tests.
+The idea of using fixtures instead of collecting data from a database will ensure our code is not dependent on connectivity.
+This will make our lives easier when we want to run our tests in a CI/CD pipeline.
 2. Patch the `pd.DataFrame.to_csv` method to make the integration test not write to a file.
-Instead, it should just print a message.
-Then, assert that the method is being called with the correct arguments.
-Modify your function so that the modified is always returned and that you can compare it with the expected fixture.
-This way, we can still test the data transformations without having to worry about the tests changing the actual data.
+Instead, it should just print out a message.
+Then, assert that the method is being called.
+Modify your function so that the cleaned DataFrame is always returned.
+That will allow you to compare it with the expected fixture.
+As a bonus, by setting up your tests in this fashion, we can ensure no data transformations modifies any actual data.

 ## 2- VSCode Test Discovery